GeoMapIt/ArcGIS-Online-Dashboard-Table-Color-Coding/README.md

-This Arcade script is an example in how I color coded my Dashboard's table by a project's submittal status.
+This Arcade script is an example in how I color coded my Dashboard's table according to a project's submittal status.
 To use, change parameters as needed and paste into advanced formatting when setting up your Dashboard.